 This type of treatment is also not simple.
 It takes a number of approaches and different interventions.
 This page discusses some of the processes used in drug rehabilitation and the therapies involved.
 Addiction is an often relapsing condition.
-To ensure long-term sobriety, the program also must involve a form of relapse prevention and aftercare.
+To ensure long-term sobriety, the program also must involve a form of relapse

 Professional Evaluation and Treatment Planning